oonareeta/MN-trajectory/README.md

 # MN-Trajectory

 ## Overview
-This repository contains the code, data, and supplementary materials associated with our publication:
+This repository contains the code and supplementary materials associated with our publication:

 **"Early Detection of Myeloid Neoplasms Using Blood Count Trajectories and Machine Learning"**